 A Smooth Ride

-There are quite a few options in OxygenOS that just kept impressing me and this is clearly the most innovative and optimized Android OS variant I have ever used.
-I actually didn’t need my third-party home launchers for once which was nice.
-There are plenty of options to change themes, accent colors, icon packs, and the Shelf is a great alternative to Samsung’s Edge Bar as you can swipe left and have a whole area full of neatly organized widgets that allow you to add weather, app shortcuts, contacts, and various other things.
-I use it a lot and it’s much easier than searching for apps in the drawer.
+There are quite a few options in OxygenOS that just kept impressing me, and this is clearly the most innovative and optimized Android OS variant I have ever used.
+I actually didn’t need my third-party home launchers for once, which was nice.
+There are plenty of options to change themes, accent colors, and icon packs, and the Shelf is a great alternative to Samsung’s Edge Bar as you can swipe left and have a whole area full of neatly organized widgets that allow you to add weather, app shortcuts, contacts, and various other things.
+I use it a lot, and it’s much easier than searching for apps in the drawer.

-OnePlus’s Game Mode works well and while not quite as robust as Samsung’s it feels more optimized and has some options Samsung doesn’t like various ways notifications display and what part of the hardware you actually want to be optimized rather than a universal setting.
-It has more options rather than features which is fine by me.
-OnePlus also added a night mode and reading mode which will make apps appear in black and white and change the darkness based on the ambient light.
+OnePlus’s Game Mode works well, and while not quite as robust as Samsung’s, it feels more optimized and has some options.
+Samsung doesn’t like the various ways notifications display and what part of the hardware you actually want optimized, rather than a universal setting.
+It has more options than features, which is fine with me.
+OnePlus also added a night mode and a reading mode, which will make apps appear in black and white and change the darkness based on the ambient light.

-There are some nice gesture features such as drawing letters on the screen while it’s off to launch apps, and the navigation bar is fully customizable.
-You can hide it, and even use gestures to navigate the phone which I am currently using and it’s incredible.
-Swipe up on the bottom left corner for back, bottom right for forward, and up the center for recent apps.
-It works so well and I haven’t run into any issues with it.
+There are some nice gesture features, such as drawing letters on the screen while it’s off to launch apps, and the navigation bar is fully customizable.
+You can hide it and even use gestures to navigate the phone, which I am currently using, and it’s incredible.
+Swipe up on the bottom left corner for back, bottom right for forward, and up in the center for recent apps.
+It works so well, and I haven’t run into any issues with it.

 Mobile games have been becoming stronger every year as technology improves.
 From Nvidia releases that are full PC ports to original indie games that tell wonderful stories and have unique gameplay.
 2017 was one of the strongest years yet.